apify/apify-docs/sources/academy/tutorials/apify_scrapers/web_scraper.md

 To do that, we'll be using the [jQuery library](https://jquery.com/), because it provides some nice tools and a lot of people familiar with JavaScript already know how to use it.

 > [Check out the jQuery docs](https://api.jquery.com/) if you're not familiar with it.
-And if you just don't want to use it, that's okay.
+And if you don't want to use it, that's okay.
 Everything can be done using pure JavaScript, too.

 To add jQuery, all we need to do is turn on **Inject jQuery** under the  **Input and options** tab.
 This will add a `context.jQuery` function that you can use.